ask/python-github2/doc/api/client.rst

     >>> github = Github(username="ask", api_token=".......",
     ...                 requests_per_second=1)

-If you are usign the application from behind a HTTP proxy, SOCKS proxy support is optional.
+If you are using the application from behind a HTTP proxy, SOCKS proxy support is optional.
 You should have some python SOCKS support installed or else it will fail with a useful error message. ::pypi::``SocksiPy-branch`` is what the optional support was tested against.
 Pass in the proxy_host and proxy_port settings to